The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 Here's Paul Shanklin, well-known white comedian as Al Gore.

-And I started a joke.
+I started a joke.

 That makes me chuckle.

-I showed them my slides.
+Al Gore, I showed them my slots.

 This global warming is a problem.

-We're gonna sign up.
+We're going to sign up.

 Last night, Kevin Rudd, Prime Minister of Australia, did an about face on deep cuts to greenhouse gas emissions days after Australia's delegation backed the plan at the climate talks in Bali.

-Mr. Rudd said the government would not support the target.
+But after warnings it would lead to huge rises in electricity prices, Mr. Rudd said the government would not support the target.

-In other words, this socialist, which is what he is, said I am not going to sign on to something is going to destroy my economy.
+In other words, this socialist, which is what he is, said, I am not going to sign on to something.

 It's just that simple.